Fibonacci retracement levels: The secret sauce to spotting market moves

 What’s the deal with Fibonacci numbers?

-Fibonacci numbers come from a sequence discovered by the mathematician Leonardo Bonacci.
-The pattern starts with 0 and 1, and each new number is the sum of the two before it: 0, 1, 1, 2, 3, 5, 8, 13, 21… and so on.
+Fibonacci numbers are a mathematical sequence where each number sums the two before it.
+For example: 0, 1, 1, 2, 3, 5, 8, 13, 21… and so on.

 How Fibonacci retracement levels work